CypressXt/Sphere-Guard/README.md

 All the variables like "[myVar]" have to be set with correct value found in your Database or in the admin panel.

-For exemple the web address of your api is written like this:
+For example the web address of your api is written like this:
 ```
 http://[yourWebServer]/SphereGuard/
 ```